 The effects of early hearing loss on the development of a child, as well as its impact on linguistic, cognitive, psychological, and social development.
 Also discusses educational options as well as assessment and intervention methods for aural habilitation.
 Considers the effects of late onset hearing loss on the adult and geriatric population.
-Discusses assessment, counseling, hearing aids, and intervention strategies.
+Discusses assessment, counseling, intervention strategies, hearing aids, cochlear implants, and assistive listening technology.